FelixPetriconi/sean-parent.github.io/better-code/05-concurrency.md

 The first problem with raw synchronization primitives are that they are exceedingly error prone to use because, by definition, they require reasoning about non-local effects.

-For example, the following is a snippet from a copy-on-write datatype, this is a simplified version of code from a shipping system.
+For example, the following is a snippet from a copy-on-write data type, this is a simplified version of code from a shipping system.

 ~~~c++
 template <typename T>